serramatutu/b-tree/README.md

-# trees
+# data-structures-cpp
-b-tree and avl-tree implementation in C++ for a school project
+b-tree, avl-tree, dictionary and sparse-matrix implementation in C++ for a school project